Last Updated on August 24, 2023 by Carla Jonas

 What Is Mother of Pearl Jewelry?

-Mother of Pearl Value: Natural VS Manmade
+The Value of Nacre: Natural VS Manmade

-Mother of pearl is created by all nacre producing mollusks.
+Fact: mother of pearl is created by all nacre producing mollusks.
 Yet, only a very small percentage will be infused by a foreign particle and go on to create pearls.
 Therefore, pearls are rarer than mother of pearl, making them much more expensive.

 MOTHER OF PEARL SPOTLIGHT: